alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 We would have to shed 11 additional grams.

 Even a bit of humidity will make air lighter.
-Airships are really sensitive to atmospheric conditions.
+Yes, airships are really sensitive to atmospheric conditions.

 ### 📈 Scaling Up